TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 11.21.0
 ```

-* There are lots of minor changes to config with a codemod to apply them
+There are lots of minor changes to the config format with a codemod to apply them.

 ```
 % pnpx codemod run pnpm-v10-to-v11